Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 .
 ## porPOIse Layer Configuration

-The layer configuration holds properties that apply to the entire layer.
-Please leave these properties at the default values [(as described in the layer configuration reference)](UsingPorPOIse_REF-Layer-POI-Properties.md#-hidden-histories).
-Yes, we know the map covers some properties, but they shouldn't be changed anyway! ;-)
+The layer configuration holds settings that apply to the entire layer.
+Please leave these settings at the default values [(as described in the layer configuration reference)](UsingPorPOIse_REF-Layer-POI-Properties.md#-hidden-histories).
+Yes, we know the map covers some settings, but they shouldn't be changed anyway! ;-)

-Beneath the properties menu is a list of all the POIs that make up the AR experience of your layer.
+Beneath the settings menu is a list of all the POIs that make up the AR experience of that layer.

 Let's modify our existing POIs:
 - Select the **StripesCube** POI.
-- Then go to the next section, where you will change the POI's properties.
+- Then go to the next section, where you will change the POI's settings.

 .
 ![UsingPorpoise_ExampleLayer_POIlist](images/UsingPorpoise_ExampleLayer_POI-list.png)